junhao-code/mobile-system-design/README.md

   Data that can be downloaded again or regenerated.
 Can be deleted by user to free-up space.
 - **Temp**
   Data that is only used temporary and should be deleted when no longer needed.
+### Storage Format
+- BLOB
+	- DB is ACID (Atomicity, Consistency, Isolation, Durability) compliant
+	- DB provides data integrity between the file and its metadata (Files can be deleted from FS causing database integrity to be compromised.)
+	- Much easier to do full backups as the entire process is built-in Database indexes perform better than file system trees when more number of items are to be stored
+	- File deletion and update becomes simpler as opposed to a File System.( In the case of FS, we first delete the mapping from DB and then delete the image from FS as well.
+There’s this extra overhead to make sure that the file in FS is deleted.
+In DB this operation is atomic)
+- File System
+	- If your application uploads a large number of high-quality images, your DB backups become huge, which can have a significant impact on the makes replication speed
+	- FS can be accessed via a CDN without allowing the user’s request to go through your Application and Database layers
+	- Cost-effective as compared to DB
+	- Easier in cases where files has to be shared with third-party providers
+	- Storing/retrieving BLOB in DB is a heavy process
+	- For the application in which the images will be used requires streaming performance, such as real-time video playback
 ### Best Practices
 - Store as little sensitive data as possible.
 - Use encrypted storage if you can't avoid storing sensitive data.
 - Do not allow your app storage grow uncontrollably.
 Make sure that cleaning up cached files won't affect app functionality.
+- prevent users from installing the app on external storage - (android:installLocation="internalOnly)
+- prevent the contents of the app’s private data directory from being downloaded with adb backup - (android:allowBackup="false")
+- encrypt user files with a user-provided password
+	- AES (advanced encryption standard)
+		- symmetric encryption, 256 bits preferred length of the key
 ### Approach
 You need to select a single approach after listing options and discussing their pros and cons.
 Don't worry about building a complete solution - just try to lay out a high-level idea without going too deep into details.
 A possible breakdown for the "Design Twitter Feed" question might look like this: